 How to add Lucky Bamboo in Aquariums

-There is some basic stuff, you need to consider when growing bamboo in aquarium.
+There is some basic stuff, you need to consider when growing bamboo in an aquarium.

 Guaranteeing the roots are well under the substrate is one of the first things you need to monitor; also keeping few pebbles around the roots can stabilize plant in water.
 Deeper the roots go, the less likely they can grow above your substratum.